Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 Topaz Anime Upscale Effect Analysis

-When processing the 720×720 anime source to 4K on our RTX 4070 rig, Topaz Gaia delivered a mixed performance that aligns with our earlier observations.
+When processing the 720×720 anime source to 4K on our RTX 4070 rig, the Topaz Gaia model delivered a mixed performance that aligns with our earlier observations.

 Topaz Gaia performance